openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 #### 1.7 [Authority portal] Check for notification of submitted presentation

-Check the "toilet" configured as the callback when configuring the exchange definition.
+Check the request bucket configured as the callback when configuring the exchange definition.
 There should be a notification of a submitted presentation for the authority portal to review.

 The authority portal can rely on VC-API's verification of the credential proofs and conformance to the credential query.